 The first thing I must explain to you is that I didn’t inherit the photogenic gene that my siblings were born with, so you won’t see a lot of pictures of me.
 I need to go to one of those glamor shots places where they make you look like an Important Person.
 Cee recently made me into a poster.
 That was kind of fun.
 I’m the one on the left, in the red shirt.
 My friend is a curious alpaca with whom I shared a nose rub.

-Almost nine years ago I was looking for a new volunteer opportunity.
+Almost ten years ago I was looking for a new volunteer opportunity.
 I was mulling over different options when a friend suggested something that was completely out of my comfort zone.
 It was an organization called The Dougy Center, and the opportunity was working with grieving children and their families.

 The whole idea scared the pants off of me.
 Grief?
 Children?
 What do I know about either one?
 What if I wrecked their fragile egos and scarred them for life?
 But somehow the idea called to me.
 I signed up for their training and managed to survive it.
 Doing grief work means you have to look at your own life experiences.
 You have to be pretty secure in yourself to be able to handle other people’s stories.
 I made it through training and was honored that they thought I was good enough to become part of their team.